-- (i) Competitions must be managed so as ensure transparency, proportionality, and equality of treatment both a quotation and formal tender level.
-In respect of both quotations and tenders, the Council's tender/quotation tracking form must be used in full and where a project is not being managed by the Council's Procurement Services Section, must be returned to that section following completion of the competition. - (ii) Tenderers will be required to return their tenders via the national electronic tendering system (Public Contracts Scotland-Tender (PCST)) or the Tender Post Box in the Public Contracts Scotland Portal, or via the PCS Quick Quote System, or by hard copy only if none of these methods are possible.
+- (i) Competitions must be managed so as to ensure transparency, proportionality, and equality of treatment both a quotation and formal tender level.
+In respect of both quotations and tenders, the Board's tender/quotation tracking form must be used in full and where a project is not being managed by the Council's Procurement Services Section, must be returned to that section following completion of the competition. - (ii) Tenderers will be required to return their tenders via the national electronic tendering system (Public Contracts Scotland-Tender (PCST)) or the Tender Post Box in the Public Contracts Scotland Portal, or via the PCS Quick Quote System, or by hard copy only if none of these methods are possible.
 Tenderers must be advised that open e-mail is not an acceptable method for returning tender documents.
 Late tenders and late submissions of outline and detailed solutions in Competitive Dialogue procedures may not be considered and if submitted in hard copy must be returned unopened to the tenderer unless tenderers can prove that lateness was caused by factors beyond their control. - (iii) Upon receipt, all tenders must be receipted and logged, and retained unopened and secure until the advertised time of opening.
 A record of each tender received, showing the name of the tenderer, date received, date of tender, and value of tender must be retained on file.
 Where prices are submitted as a schedule, the pricing field on the tender recording form may be endorsed "see attached schedule" and a copy of the tender's pricing pages attached to the form and retained with it.
-This may be retained electronically. - (iv) Tenders must be opened at the advertised time of opening or as soon as possible thereafter, simultaneously, by at least three persons, one of whom must be entirely independent of the exercise, unless the Council's electronic tendering system is used in which case tenders may be opened by one officer.
-In such cases however, a tender opening form must still be completed by at least three members of the evaluation team as soon as possible after the closing date for submissions - (v) Tenders which include Bills of Quantities must be checked for arithmetical accuracy, and where inaccuracies are found, the tenderer must be given the opportunity to correct them in accordance to any relevant Code of Practice (e.g. ACE, NEC, ICE or JCT) that is appropriate for the contract.
+This may be retained electronically. - (iv) Tenders must be opened at the advertised time of opening or as soon as possible thereafter, simultaneously, by at least three persons, one of whom must be entirely independent of the exercise. - (v) Tenders which include Bills of Quantities must be checked for arithmetical accuracy, and where inaccuracies are found, the tenderer must be given the opportunity to correct them in accordance to any relevant Code of Practice (e.g. ACE, NEC, ICE or JCT) that is appropriate for the contract.
 If no particular code applies, the same opportunity must be afforded to such tenderers on the understanding that none of the individual figures constituting the wrongly calculated cost may be altered.